Our privacy notice

 Collecting your information

-If you’re injured, you and your treatment provider (for example, your doctor or counsellor) will complete an ACC claim form.
-The form may contain:
+If you’re injured, you and your treatment provider complete an ACC claim form.
+This may include:

-• information about your ability to continue working.
+• information about how the injury affects your ability to work.

-You don’t have to give us any of your information if we ask for it.
-However, under the Act, you must provide information that is relevant to your claim when we reasonably require you to provide it.
-This means we may decline to provide any entitlement if you unreasonably refuse to give us relevant information.
+You can talk to us if you don’t want us to collect your personal information.
+However, under the Accident Compensation Act 2001, you must provide information that is relevant to your claim when we reasonably require you to provide it.
+If you unreasonably refuse to provide relevant personal information, this may affect your entitlements.

-We may need to obtain information about you from other agencies, such as:
+When you are injured, we may need to obtain information about you from a third party, such as:

 Jane makes a claim for tennis elbow and believes this has occurred through their work tasks.
 Before we make a decision to cover Jane’s claim, we’ll ask them if we can collect further information from their doctor and their employer.
 This is because tennis elbow is a gradually occurring condition and we can only cover this type of injury when it has occurred as a result of their paid employment.

-You can talk to us if you don’t want us to collect information in this way.
-However, under the Act, you must provide information that is relevant to your claim when we reasonably require you to provide it.
-We may decline to provide any entitlement if you unreasonably refuse to authorise us to collect relevant information.
+You can talk to us if you don’t want us to collect your personal information from other agencies.
+However, under the Accident Compensation Act 2001, you must authorise us to collect information that is relevant to your claim when we reasonably require you to do so.
+If you unreasonably refuse to authorise us to collect this information, this may affect your entitlements.

-We may collect information from you for other lawful purposes connected with our functions and activities under the Act.
+We may collect information from you or others for other lawful purposes connected with our functions and activities under the Accident Compensation Act 2001.
 This means we may collect your personal information in contexts other than helping you recover from an injury, such as:

 • when you pay levies